Youth Mental Health First Aid Training

 1301 Pine Ave., Long Beach, CA 90813, Training Room, Second Floor

-REGISTER HERE – $20 (Includes the cost of the manual)
+REGISTER HERE – $25 (Includes the cost of the manual and continental breakfast)

 TGC Staff, trainees and Interns: Free